hopsoft/knockout_app/README.md

 }(jQuery, ko));
 ```

-This approach leverages the Asset Pipeline to keep your app's source clean & organized.
+This approach leverages the asset pipeline to keep your app's source clean & organized.
 No need to pull in heavy client frameworks or [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition).